microlancer/lnd-hodl-invoice-escrow-php-demo/security-bonded-escrow-channels.md

-# Lightning Channels as Security Bonds for Escrow
+# RFC: Security Bond Channels for Escrow

-Problem
+## Problem

 Let's say Alice wants to Pay Carol for merchandise, and to ensure the successful delivery, have Bob be an escrow intermediary.
 That way, if the product isn't delivered properly by Carol, Alice isn't stuck having paid for nothing.
 Bob can assist in recovering funds.
 But, we don't want to Bob to simply be a "traditional" escrow who has custody of the funds, since he might simply run-off with the funds.

+The non-Lightning on-chain solution would be to create a 2-of-3 multisig transaction.
+However, we want to take advantage of Lightning and it's transaction speed and not clutter the main chain.

-One possible to create a type of "in-stream" escrow can be created using Hold invoices in Lightning where the payment doesn't settle until the buyer Alice acknowledges receipt of the item.
+One Lightning-based solution is to create a type of HTLC-based escrow can be created using **Hold** invoices in Lightning where the payment doesn't settle until the buyer Alice acknowledges receipt of the item.
 But the downside to these types of payments is that they remain in-limbo on the network and disrupt the flow of publicly routed payments and channels locking them up.
 This is especially not ideal in the case long-term shipping times.
 Nodes do not want HTLCs that sit in limbo.
 For long-term escrow (ranging from weeks to months), we need a better solution.

-A Better Solution
+## The Proposed Solution

-A special private lightning channel, let us call it the "security bond channel" between a payment recipient (e.g. Carol the merchant) will act as an insurance policy in case of long-term non-delivery.
+We propose a special **private** lightning channel, let us call it the "security bond channel" between a payment recipient (e.g. Carol the merchant) that will act as an insurance policy to protect the customer in case of long-term failure-to-deliver.

-These special channels act as a security bond which are used to ensure that the escrowed transactions between Alice and Carol are secure.
-In case of a breech of contract during a transaction, the funds in this private channel will be used to penalize any bad actors.
+These special channels act as a security bond which are used to ensure that the escrowed transactions between Alice and Carol are financially secure.
+In case of a breech-of-contract during a transaction, the funds in this private channel will be used to penalize any bad actors.
 These private channels are not used for generalized routing or even for common payments.
 They are used only in the worst-case scenario of a transaction dispute.

-Only members who will be receiving money will need to create security bond channels.
-Members who are only paying do not need such channels, as there is no "flight risk" for their end of the transactions.
-However, since it takes time to open up channels, it might be worth it to set up security bond channels in advance anyways.
+Only users who will be on the receiving-end will need to create security bond channels.
+Users  who are paying do not need such channels, as there is no "flight risk" for their end of the transactions.

-Example
+## Transaction Flow With Escrow

 Alice wants to buy a book for 15,000 sats from Carol.

-Pre-transaction setup:
+**Pre-transaction setup**

-Carol creates 1m sats private channel with Bob.
+1. Carol creates 1m sats private channel with Bob.
 This can be recycled for many future receipts.
-Alice tells Bob that she plans to pay Carol 15,000 sats for merchandise.
+1. Alice tells Bob that she plans to pay Carol 15,000 sats for merchandise.
-Bob asks Alice to generate a preimage P and H(P), and sends Bob the H(P).
+1. Bob asks Alice to generate a preimage P and H(P), and sends Bob the H(P).
-Carol creates an LN transaction between her and Bob on their channel for 15,000 sats using a very long-term Hold invoice.
+1. Carol creates an LN transaction between her and Bob on their channel for 15,000 sats using a very long-term Hold invoice.
 This is created using H(P) of Alice.
 Bob can only take custody of these funds if Alice permits it by revealing P to Bob.
-Carol can verify that she is not simply paying Bob directly by comparing the H(P) associated to the invoice with the H(P) that Alice announced.
+1. Carol can verify that she is not simply paying Bob directly by comparing the H(P) associated to the invoice with the H(P) that Alice announced.

-Case 1: Successful transaction
+**Case 1: Successful transaction**

-Alice pays Carol 15,000 sats directly.
+1. Alice pays Carol 15,000 sats directly.
-Carol receives the payment, and ships the book.
+1. Carol receives the payment, and ships the book.
-Alice receives the book.
+1. Alice receives the book.
-Bob never receives P of Alice since everything went smoothly.
-He simply cancel the private bonded HTLC with Carol.
+1. Bob never receives P of Alice since everything went smoothly.
+He simply cancels the private bonded HTLC with Carol.

-Case 2: Dispute
+**Case 2: Dispute**

-Alice pays Carol 15,000 sats directly.
+1. Alice pays Carol 15,000 sats directly.
-Alice never receives the book after paying Carol.
+1. Alice never receives the book after paying Carol.
-Carol seems to be unresponsive even after 2 weeks.
+1. Carol seems to be unresponsive even after 2 weeks.
-Alice asks Bob for help to recover the funds.
+1. Alice asks Bob for help to recover the funds.
-Bob agrees that Carol seems to be failing her obligation.
+1. Bob agrees that Carol seems to be failing her obligation.
-Alice gives Bob her preimage P used to secure the funds in the LN bond payment from Carol to Bob which originally was made using Alice's H(P).
+1. Alice gives Bob her preimage P used to secure the funds in the LN bond payment from Carol to Bob which originally was made using Alice's H(P).
-Bob uses Alice's preimage, to retrieve the 15,000 sats from the channel with Carol.
+1. Bob uses Alice's preimage, to retrieve the 15,000 sats from the channel with Carol.
-Bob reimburses Alice the 15,000 sats in good faith.
+1. Bob reimburses Alice the 15,000 sats in good faith.

-Case 3: Carol attempts to defraud via channel force-close attempt Alice pays Carol 15,000 sats directly.
+**Case 3: Carol attempts to defraud via channel force-close attempt**

+1. Alice pays Carol 15,000 sats directly.
-Carol seems to be unresponsive even after 2 weeks.
+1. Carol seems to be unresponsive even after 2 weeks.
-Alice asks Bob for help to recover the funds.
+1. Alice asks Bob for help to recover the funds.
-Carol tries to be sneaky and begins a force-close on the private channel.
+1. Carol tries to be sneaky and begins a force-close on the private channel.
-The channel cannot be closed until the HTLC is resolved.
+1. The channel cannot be closed until the HTLC is resolved.
-Alice gives Bob her preimage as in Case 2, and receives the funds before the channel is closed.
+1. Alice gives Bob her preimage as in Case 2, and receives the funds before the channel is closed.
-Bob reimburses Alice the 15,0000 sats in good faith.
+1. Bob reimburses Alice the 15,0000 sats in good faith.

 In all scenarios, Bob acts as a "Bonded Escrow Node" acting as an intermediary for lightning transactions.
 The only requirement is for the payment receivers to create the security bond private channels.

-Key attributes
+## Key attributes

 - Because the security bond channels are private, the HTLCs can remain "in limbo" for quite some time without disrupting the LN network as a whole.
 Public routing paths are unaffected.
 - The actual transaction (lightning payment for the merchandise) from Alice to Carol is settled immediately.
 This public invoice does NOT remain "in limbo" at all.